 Or in contrast, would Henry David Thoreau look upon the jet-setting, world-travelling elite of modern Concord, and still flee their “lives of quiet desperation” in search of his hut in the woods?

 But these are not among the most profound moments, experiences and lessons of my life.
-Nor do they mean that I have “lived” more than those who haven’t had these experiences.
-Sure, I’ve had some profound experiences while visiting exotic places, but the profound parts could have just as likely (probably MORE likely) happened without ever leaving home.
-And what one discovers on a real adventure is found inside, and has little to do with the scenery
+Nor do they mean that I have “lived” more than those who haven’t had these luxuries.
+Sure, I’ve had some profound experiences while visiting exotic places, but the profound parts could have just as likely (probably MORE likely) happened without ever leaving the house.
+And what one discovers on a real adventure is found inside, and has little to do with the scenery.

-None of the following fundamental human experiences require belief, none require drugs, none of it requires meeting the Dalai Lama or attending expensive beach-side retreats in the tropics with world-renown “gurus.”
+None of the following fundamental human experiences require belief, none require drugs, none of it requires meeting the Dalai Lama or attending expensive beach-side retreats in the tropics with world-renown “spiritual teachers.”
 These are not things to be bought at any prices.
 And these are experiences that are found in all traditions, and are open to anyone, from Christians, to Pagans, to Muslims, to Buddhists, and Atheists.
 I can fully believe in these fundamental human “spiritual” experiences without having to believe in anything supernatural.
+In fact, most of the experiences on my list come from “atheistic” spiritual traditions.

 1. Being still enough long enough that the “world rolls in ecstasy at my feet,” as Kafka said.
 This is a fundamental experience, sought after in all the world’s mystic traditions, because it is both a profound experience in itself, but also something that is said to deepen the every other potential experience.
 When one can quiet the mind, it is said we can experience our lives more directly, instead of having to squint to see reality through the tint of our own rose-colored glasses, and we can hear the song of the world without struggling over the noise of our own mental chatter.
 This is an experience that can be had both alone and with company, such as in the Japanese tea ceremony, or participating in contemplative arts.